-We caught up with Andrew Stringer, Forestry England Head of Environment & Forest Planning, to discuss some exciting reintroductions to the nation’s forests and explain how we help to return missing species to our landscapes.
+We caught up with Andrew Stringer, Forestry England's Head of Environment & Forest Planning, to discuss some exciting reintroductions to the nation’s forests and explain how we return missing species to our landscapes.

 Our wildlife is facing an uphill battle.
 Many of England’s species are in decline and some are at immediate risk of extinction.
 Each and every species lost has an impact; they all have a role to play in our environment.

 In the face of a global climate and ecological crisis, the job of looking after the nation’s forests has never been so important.
 Our staff and volunteers do extraordinary conservation work every day to support the array of species that already live within our forests.
 However, we do more than simply conserve what is left.